Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

     // this will chat 5 in game (17%6 = 5)
     xsChatData("result of 17%6 = "+(17%6));

+    // this should chat 0.5 in game (2.5%1 = 0.5)
+    xsChatData("result of 17%6 = "+(2.5%1));
+    // Due to a bug at the moment, this will actually show 0.0
+    // Modulo on fractions does not work properly at this time.

     // Note that chat data does not send the same thing multiple consecutively
     // which means if two calculations have the same result, only the first
     // one is shown